-If you are running an online store or some kind of paid service then probably you need to accept credit card payments on your application.
+If you are running an online store or some kind of paid service, you probably need to accept card payments on your application.
 Stripe is one of the popular payment gateways which accept credit or debit card payments online.
-Additionally, the user doesn’t need to leave your website to make the card payment.
 In this article, we study Stripe payment gateway integration in Laravel.

 For integrating Stripe gateway in Laravel we are going to use the Omnipay library which is popular among the developers.
-So without any further delay let’s start with our integration.
+I am going to integrate the Payment Intents API with Omnipay.

 Get API Keys for Stripe Integration

-At first, you need to create a Stripe account if you don’t have one already.
-For integrating Stripe gateway you first need to grab your secret and publishable key.
+First, you need to create a Stripe account if you don’t have one already.
+From your Stripe dashboard, grab the secret and publishable key.
 You will get these keys from the Developers->API Keys page.

-It is always recommended to test the online transactions first with sandbox keys and if everything works well then go for live keys.
+I’d recommend first testing the code with sandbox credentials.
+It is better to test the transactions with sandbox keys.
+If everything works well then go for live keys.

 Basic Setup in Laravel for Stripe Integration